-Designed to develop fluency and accuracy in written and oral expression.
+Designed to develop fluency in reading Spanish; cultural emphasis.
 May be offered as Writing Intensive.
-Recommended: SPN 202; or may be taken concurrently with SPN 202.
+Recommended: SPN 201.
 (University Program Group IV-B: Studies in Cultures Outside of the Anglo-American Tradition)

 Advanced Grammar and Composition

 Intended for those with some skill in speaking Spanish who wish to achieve greater fluency.
-Recommended: SPN 202 and SPN 214.
+Recommended: SPN 202.

 Note: Completion of this concentration requires the student to study abroad for one semester during which the student will enroll for 12 credits (6 hours of SPN 310 and 6 hours of SPN 410).
 At the 300 level, the student takes courses conducted in Spanish and related to business.
 At the 400 level, the student participates in an internship.

 Intended for advanced students studying abroad.
 Prerequisite: SPN 202; permission of instructor.

 Designed for students interested in acquiring practical Spanish vocabulary related to business, and in developing writing, reading and speaking skills through business documents in Spanish.
 Recommended: SPN 202.

 Intended for advanced students studying abroad.
 Prerequisites: Six hours of Spanish at the 300 level; permission of instructor.

 Select a three (3) credit course at the 300 level or above.